Battle of Ramadi (2006): Prelude

 Since 2005, 2nd Brigade, 28th Infantry Division had responsibility for the area of Ramadi.
 The Pennsylvania Army National Guard brigade had two attached infantry battalions; 1st Battalion, 506th Infantry Regiment, and the 3rd Battalion, 8th Marine Regiment.
+In July 2005, they were joined by three detached companies from 3rd Brigade, 3rd Infantry Division: B Co.
+1st Battalion, 30th Infantry Regiment, A Co.
+1st Battalion, 15th Infantry Regiment, and A Co.
+2nd Battlaion, 69th Armor Regiment, out of Fort Benning, GA.
+The units had previously been stationed in eastern Iraq since January 2005.
+They occupied Camp Corregidor, the Government Center, and COP Trotter upon their shift to Ramadi.
 Following a very promising Iraqi local election with over 80 percent voter turnout and 2-28 ID's success in recruiting 671 Iraqi police recruits, al-Qaeda in Iraq targeted the city for attacks.
 On January 5, 2006, AQI conducted a suicide bombing that killed 56 Iraqi police recruits and 2-28 ID's tribal and police engagement officer.
 A few days later, AQI assassinated half of the tribal leaders of Anbar's People's Committee.

 AQI and allied fighters took over large sections of Ramadi following complex attacks on the city center.
 2-28 ID conducted battalion-sized sweeps of neighborhoods, killing hundreds of enemy fighters, but the areas would be quickly reoccupied by AQI after the 2-28ID returned to its forward operating bases.

 The 2-28 ID had taken heavy casualties, losing 82 soldiers' lives and had an additional 611 soldiers wounded.
 The brigade had limited intelligence on the enemy and was under resourced for the task at hand.
 Large areas of the city had no US presence.
-Soldiers of brigade were attacked an average of 20 times a day.
+Soldiers of the brigade were attacked an average of 20 times a day.
 Aware of a deteriorating security situation, Multi-National Force – Iraq commander General George W. Casey Jr. cancelled a transition of responsibility to Iraqi forces and determined that 2nd Brigade, 28th Infantry Division would be replaced by a much larger US force at the end of their tour in June 2006.

 General Casey selected Colonel Sean MacFarland's 1st Brigade Combat Team, 1st Armored Division to relieve the 2-28 ID.
-The BCT would augmented by numerous forces including two battalion from 2nd Brigade, 1st Armored Division and various special operations forces, predominately U.S. Navy SEALs.
+The BCT would be augmented by numerous forces including two battalions from 2nd Brigade, 1st Armored Division and various special operations forces, predominately U.S. Navy SEALs.
 1st Battalion, 506th Infantry Regiment and 3rd Battalion, 8th Marine Regiment would complete their tour under Colonel MacFarland's command.